MrDearg/whatididtoday/README.md

 ## WhatiDidToday is not
 * Another time tracking billing app
 * An overly complex way of monitoring your professional and personal time

+Feel free to open a PR and contribute